Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Symptoms of the disease

-Pathology in newborns can be unilateral (one kidney is affected) and, less often, bilateral.
-With hydronephrosis of 1 kidney, the symptoms of the disease may not even appear, since the second kidney performs a compensatory function for the outflow of urine.
-Bilateral kidney damage can be life-threatening and cause uremia.
-Most often, hydronephrosis in newborns is diagnosed at the stage of development of kidney inflammation (for example).
+Pathology in newborns can be unilateral (one kidney is affected) and less often - bilateral.
+With hydronephrosis of 1 kidney, symptoms of the disease may not even appear, since the second kidney performs a compensatory function for the outflow of urine.
+Bilateral kidney damage can be life-threatening for the baby and cause uremia.
+Most often, hydronephrosis in newborns is diagnosed at the stage of development of kidney inflammation (for example,).

 The child has the following symptoms of renal hydronephrosis: